LinaGarcia24/what-would-sappho-say-podcast/README.md

     <li>
     <h3>Contact Section</h3>
     <ul>
-    <li>The contact section offers four different ways for the user to connect with the content creator: email, twitter, goodreads, and youtube</li>
+    <li>The contact section offers four different ways for the user to connect with the content creator: email, Twitter, Goodreads, and Youtube</li>
     <li>Like in the navigation, the links highlight yellow when they are hovered over so the user knows that they can interact with the links</li>
     <li>This section is important to the user as it encourages them to reach out to the content creator and gives them options to connect if they so wish to</li>
     </ul>